gaehlerm/SoftwareEngineering/README.md

 You should reconsider using a third-party library if it has only a few developers.
 If there is a reasonable alternative, you might be better off avoiding it.
 On the other hand, if this code is crucial for your software, it would be beneficial to participate in the project and contribute as a developer.
 In fact, pretty much all major software companies support the software projects they rely on.
 Some projects received so much additional manpower that they ran out of work to do.
 And even the unthinkable happened: Microsoft became one of the biggest contributors to the Linux kernel!

--# Part 7: Existing Code
+-# Chapter 7: Existing Code

 # 34. Refactoring Fundamentals